 Harebell

-Harebell blooms in early summer and often re-blooms in fall.
-Blue-violet bell shaped flowers nod on slender, wispy stems up to 12 inches high.
-While delicate in appearance, Harebell is a tough little plant.
-Extremely drought …
+Harebell starts blooming in early summer and may continue into early fall.
+Beautiful blue-violet bell shaped flowers nod on slender stems up to 12 inches high.
+The wispy thread-like stems arise, sometimes single and sometimes in a cluster…

 Soil Type | Gravel, Sand |